fmalmeida/ngs-preprocess/docs/manual.rst

      - False
      - Tells wheter your data (Nanopore or Pacbio) is barcoded or not.
 It will split barcodes into single files.
 Users with legacy pacbio data need to first produce a new barcoded_subreads.bam file.

+   * - ``--nanopore_sequencing_summary``
+     - N
+     - NA
+     - Path to nanopore 'sequencing_summary.txt'.
+Using this will make the pipeline render a sequencing statistics report using pycoQC

    * - ``--pacbio_bamPath``
      - N
      - NA